Written By Dr Andrew Logan Wellington Eye Centres Ophthalmologist

 Studies carried out in the United Kingdom have shown strong evidence that increased education is a causal factor for the development of myopia.
 It seems that it is not just that short-sighted people spend more time indoors reading and are therefore better educated, it’s the other way around.
-The more time that is spent being educated, the more likely you are to be shortsighted and the worse the short sight may be.
-Another important risk factor for the development of short sight is prolonged close work.
-The reasons for this are not fully understood.
+The more educated you are, the more likely you are to be shortsighted and the worse the short sight may be.
+Prolonged close work is another important risk factor in myopia.
+Although it’s not fully understood why.

-Many other environmental risk factors for myopia development have been suggested including increased screen time (television computers and personal electronic devices) and living in cities with high population densities.
+Other environmental risk factors for myopia development have been suggested including; increased screen time (television computers and personal electronic devices) and living in cities with high population densities.
 The evidence for these last risk factors is less strong than the evidence for prolonged close work, increased education and less time spent outdoors.